jesse-aj/Learn-Depth-Internship-Proj-1/GUI_Based_Task_Reminder/README.md

 1. Go to the Add Task tab and fill in task details
 2. Click Add Task to save
 3. View all tasks in the View Tasks tab
+4. Select a task and click Mark Complete to update its status
-4. Click Check Deadlines to see approaching deadlines
+5. Click Check Deadlines to see approaching deadlines
-5. Confirm to send email reminders to task owners
+6. Confirm to send email reminders to task owners
+7. App automatically alerts you of flagged tasks on startup

 ## Notes
 - Deadline format must be YYYY-MM-DD (e.g. 2026-03-25)
 - Email reminders require an active internet connection
 - App Password is required — your regular Gmail password will not work
+- Completed tasks are still visible in View Tasks for record keeping

 ## Author
 Built by Jesse | LearnDepth Academy Python Internship